What Can You Do with a PC English Major?

 "The English Department at Providence College is a rare gem.
 The professors here are extraordinarily wise, passionate about teaching, and confident in the dreams of their students."

-More recently, David was tapped to help Senator Elizabeth Warren stand up to the Consumer Financial Protection Bureau, and is now Senior Advisor in the Office of the Secretary at the US Department of Health and Human Services, where he spends most of his days managing technology-related projects.
+More recently, David was tapped to help Senator Elizabeth Warren stand up to the Consumer Financial Protection Bureau, and worked as Senior Advisor in the Office of the Secretary at the US Department of Health and Human Services.
+Currently, David is the VP of Operations at Collaborative Gain.

 “My English degree has made me successful almost every day of my life.
 Because I can write and speak clearly, I have been able to demystify both financial and highly technical work for people who don't typically understand these things well.
 My literary studies have given me historical perspective, as well as an appreciation for how to tell great stories.”